 The tour is 25 days in duration including international flights.
-Please note, due to flight schedules passengers may depart/arrive on Day 2.
+Please note that due to flight schedules you may arrive/depart on Day 2.

-Travellers booked on 'Land Only', the price includes your arrival/departure airport transfers if arriving/departing on the start and conclusion date of your tour.
-Please advise your international flight times to Reservations so we can arrange your transfers accordingly.

-Join the tour on Day 2 in Kolkata and end the tour on Day 24 in Kolkata.
+Travellers booked on a 'Land Only' package, the price includes visa fees and your arrival/ departure airport transfers if arriving/departing on the start and conclusion date of your tour.
+Please advise your international flight times to reservations.
+Join the tour on Day 1 in Kolkata and end the tour on Day 23 in Kolkata.
 Please refer to your final itinerary for more specific meeting instructions pertaining to your departure.